Who I Am

 I'd eventually earn both my law degree and an MBA with an emphasis in Health Administration from CU as well, thereby making me the ultra-rare Triple Buff.

-I've worked political campaigns at every level from municipal government to a presidential races, argued (and won!) cases before the Colorado Supreme Court, served as General Counsel for Colorado's largest post-acute and long-term healthcare provider, written opinion columns that earned national attention and run my own law firm.
+I've worked political campaigns at every level from municipal government to a presidential races, argued (and won!) cases before the Colorado Supreme Court, served as General Counsel for both Colorado's largest post-acute and long-term healthcare provider as well as COVIDCheck Colorado (a pandemic response project), written opinion columns that earned national attention and run my own law firm.
 I also once got my ass-kicked running for the Colorado state senate.

 Most importantly, I married the love of my life who gave me a step-daughter I'm proud of every day.